 Capacity building - strengthening the arts sector worldwide by developing its capacity to innovate, reach new audiences and develop skills.

 Policy and research - shaping cultural policy and sharing research with the cultural sector in the UK and overseas.
-Our full set of our 2021 ambitions and how we plan to achieve them can be found in our refreshed for the arts here.
+The full set of our 2021 ambitions and how we plan to achieve them can be found in our refreshed for the arts here.

 Arts in Nepal strategy

 In Nepal, the British Council works with national partners in the following priority areas:

-Empowering women and girls to challenge and shift attitudes that perpetuate gender inequality, through highlighting success stories, supporting economic empowerment and skills development, and expanding links and networks with the UK.
-For example, our partnership with the Southbank Centre on the Women of the World Festival (WOW) celebrates women and girls and their achievements, while asking what more we need to do to achieve equality.
-Two editions of WOW Kathmandu have been held in 2017 and 2018.
-Learn more here.
+Empowering women and girls to challenge and shift attitudes that perpetuate gender inequality, through highlighting success stories, supporting the economic empowerment and skills development, and expanding links and networks with the UK.

 Fostering community cohesion by bringing interactive content and untold stories about cultural heritage to communities and young people whose engagement with cultural institutions and sites is limited.